MicrosoftDocs/visualstudio-docs/subscriptions/assign-github.md

 - [Overallocations](handle-overclaimed-license.md)

 > [!Important]
-> If your organization has an Enterprise Agreement (EA), admins are able to assign subscriptions without having purchased them, and pay for them later through the "true-up" reconciliation process.
-However, if Visual Studio with GitHub Enterprise subscriptions are assigned by Visual Studio subscription admins and there has never been a purchase of those subscriptions, they will not be visible to GitHub Enterprise admins within the organization.
-To ensure GitHub Enterprise subscriptions are visible, a purchase including **at least one** Visual Studio with GitHub Enterprise subscription should be made the first time the subscriptions are assigned.
+> If Visual Studio Subscriptions with GitHub Enterprise are assigned by Visual Studio subscription admins and there has never been a purchase of those subscriptions, they will not be visible to GitHub Enterprise admins within the organization.
+To ensure GitHub Enterprise subscriptions are visible, a purchase including **at least one** Visual Studio Professional with GitHub Enterprise or Visual Studio Enterprise with GitHub Enterprise subscription should be made the first time the subscriptions are assigned.
+>
+> It is the customer’s responsibility to ensure that for each GitHub subscription that is assigned there is a corresponding Visual Studio with GitHub subscription assigned in the Manage portal to remain in compliance with the licensing requirements for this subscription.

 ## Managing GitHub Enterprise subscriptions